cookiengineer/gooey/README.md

 - [ARCHITECTURE.md](/docs/ARCHITECTURE.md) documents the architecture of a Gooey App.
 - [BINDINGS.md](/docs/BINDINGS.md) documents the state of implemented web bindings.
 - [COMPONENTS.md](/docs/COMPONENTS.md) documents the state of implemented web components.
+- [ERRATA.md](/docs/ERRATA.md) documents the state of known errata of using Go via WebASM.
 - [TODO.md](/docs/TODO.md) documents the work-in-progress of things that will be implemented in the near future.